TeachBooks/TeachBooks/README.md

 This Python package is primarily a wrapper around the Jupyter Book package and is designed to facilitate usage of the platform in educational contexts.
 In this case "wrapper" refers to the CLI usage: CLI commands generally invoke `jupyter-book` commands internally; the `jupyter-book` package is _not_ distributed within the `teachbooks` package.

-The source code and function of the package is documented on a Sphinx-built website: [teachbooks.io/TeachBooks/](https://teachbooks.io/TeachBooks/).
+The source code and function of the package is documented at [teachbooks.readthedocs.io](https://teachbooks.readthedocs.io).
 Visit the TeachBooks [website](https://teachbooks.io) and [manual](https://teachbooks.io/manual) to learn more about how this package is used in an educational context.

 The package is currently [available on PyPI](https://pypi.org/project/teachbooks/) only and can be installed as follows: